Accessory dwelling units – Coming to a neighborhood near you?

 With interest in urban living on the rise, more communities are considering amending local regulations to allow accessory dwelling units in traditional neighborhoods.

 Accessory dwelling units (ADUs) are also known as granny flats, mother-in-law apartments or carriage houses.
-Regardless of the name, this definition from the Village of Beulah, Michigan zoning ordinance of 2003 gets at the key concept – “An incidental and subordinate dwelling unit which provides living quarters for one individual or a family that is on the same lot, but is separate from the primary dwelling unit….”
-A typical standard for accessory dwellings is to require one of the two dwelling units – either the principal dwelling or the accessory dwelling – to be occupied by the property owner in order to avoid an absentee landlord situation in which structures sometimes fall into disrepair.
+Regardless of the name, this definition from the Village of Beulah, Michigan zoning ordinance gets at the key concept – “An incidental and subordinate dwelling unit which provides living quarters for one (1) individual or a family that is on the same lot, but is separate from the primary dwelling unit….”
+Some communities include standard for accessory dwellings that requires one of the two dwelling units – either the principal dwelling or the accessory dwelling – to be occupied by the property owner in order to avoid an absentee landlord situation in which structures may sometimes fall into disrepair.
 Accessory dwelling units might be in an accessory building, such as a converted garage or new construction, or the accessory dwelling might be attached or part of the principal dwelling, such as a converted living space, attached garage, or an addition.
+The later may be called something else, like in the Village of Beulah ordinance that refers to them as accessory apartments.

 Accessory dwelling units have been touted as an affordable housing strategy in communities where a brisk real estate market is driving families and talented workers out of the community.
 The relatively smaller size of such units makes them more affordable.
 What’s more, such dwellings also provide additional income for property owners, making the principal residence also more affordable.
 Although, it is important to note that accessory dwellings will not solve the affordable housing problem alone.

-In addition to making housing more affordable, communities have looked to ADUs as a way to increase density in neighborhoods as a counter measure to falling household size over time.
+In addition to making housing more affordable, communities have looked to ADUs as a way to increase density in neighborhoods as a counter measure to changing household and family structures.
 In order to improve business for local establishments in and around traditional neighborhoods, ADUs not only subtly increase population density; they increase the customer base near a community business district.

 Any community that has considered changes to zoning to allow accessory dwelling units knows the topic is not without objection.
 Resistance to accessory dwelling units often relate to concerns about overcrowding, declining structural conditions, and increasing traffic.
-In practice, communities can offset these concerns with reasonable regulations.
+In practice, communities can offset these concerns with reasonable regulations and a robust planning process that includes public participation.

 There are numerous resources on ADUs for communities considering this housing option, some of those include: